 A Simple Reason Many Couples Deal With Desire Discrepancy, From A Sex Coach

 Most people who've been in a long-term relationship are familiar with the concept of desire discrepancy, which is when two partners aren't aligned about when and how often to have sex.
-One study found four in five couples dealt with desire discrepancy in the last month.
+One study found four in five couples dealt with desire discrepancy1 in the last month.

 But desire discrepancy isn't always about one person wanting sex more often than the other does.
 Sometimes, according to holistic sex coach Pamela Joy, M.A., it's actually just a matter of two people having different types of desire—aka different ways of accessing turn-on.